 But a baby or babies born showing no signs of life before 24 weeks means you will be unable to register your baby or babies anywhere, which can be very distressing for bereaved parents.

 Sally said: “A birth certificate is evidence of identification or proof of existence.
 Our babies existed.
 We watched their heartbeats, we saw them wave, we cuddled them and held their tiny hands.
 They existed.

 Although they will never be forgotten to us, this recognition for their life, however short, is important.
 They were our little people and for them to be considered as any other baby means the world to us as their parents.

-Sharon, who runs our Bereavement Support Group said: “Our certificates have been beautifully designed and will leave a lasting memory of your baby/babies.
+Sharon, Senior Bereavement Support Officer said: “Our certificates have been beautifully designed and will leave a lasting memory of your baby/babies.